Web Experiences

 Today, the primary color is used for:

-- The background color for your bot image (assuming it had a transparent background)
+- The background color for your bot image (assuming your bot image was a logo with a transparent background)

 - The “new chat thread” icon